jhpyle/docassemble/_docs/background.md

 To get around this problem, **docassemble** allows interview authors to run code in "background processes."
-While the user is answering other questions, or looking at a user-friendly screen that instructs the user to be patient, the **docassemble** server can be hard at work carrying out a variety of time-consuming tasks for the user.
+While the user is answering other questions, or looking at a user-friendly screen that instructs the user to wait, the **docassemble** server can be hard at work carrying out time-consuming tasks for the user.

 These processes can even operate in parallel.
 For example, if your interview searches the user's name in four different on-line